-The GRO (part of Her Majesty’s Passport Office) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.
+The General Register Office (GRO) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.

-The person(s), normally 1 or both parents, who provide the registrar with the information required at the registration of a birth.
+An informant is the person(s), normally one or both parents, who provide the registrar with the information required at the registration of a birth.

-A birth outside marriage registered by both the mother and father of the child.
-Both parents' details are recorded and both must be present at the registration.
+A joint registration is a birth outside marriage registered by both the mother and father of the child.
+Both parents' details are recorded, and both must be present at the registration.

-A baby showing signs of life at birth.
+A live birth is a baby showing signs of life at birth.

-A pregnancy resulting in the birth of 1 or more live-born or stillborn children.
+Maternity refers to a pregnancy resulting in the birth of one or more live-born or stillborn children.
 The number of maternities represents the number of women giving birth rather than the number of babies born (live-born and stillborn).

-A document completed by the doctor or midwife present at the birth.
+A notification is a document completed by the doctor or midwife present at the birth.
 The notification provides certain data items, such as the birthweight, to the birth record.

 Population (Statistics) Act

-Generic term for registrar, superintendent registrar and additional registrars.
+A registration officer includes any registrar, superintendent registrar or additional registrars.

-Registration Online.
-A web-based system which enables registrars to record births, stillbirths, deaths and civil partnerships online.
+Registration Online (RON) is a web-based system that enables registrars to record births, stillbirths, deaths and civil partnerships online.

-A birth outside of marriage registered only by the mother.
+A sole registration is a birth outside of marriage registered only by the mother.
 No information on the father is recorded.